hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/mutations/1-create-todo.md

 ---
 title: "Create todos - mutation"
-metaTitle: "Mutation to create todos | ReScript React Apollo Tutorial"
+metaTitle: "Mutation to create todos | ReScript React Apollo GraphQL Tutorial"
 metaDescription: "GraphQL Mutation to create new personal todos.
 Try the mutation in GraphiQL, passing the Authorization token to get authenticated results."
 ---